iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/scale-objects.md

 Scaling objects offers an easy way to alter the size of every object.
 This is useful to make adjustments of objects that are not [customizable](customizable-machines.md).

 {% hint style="warning" %}
-Use the scaling function with care to avoid deformations or glitches.
+Always use this option with care to avoid deformations or glitches.
 If it is possible to use a [customization](customizable-machines.md) option of the object, always use the option.
 {% endhint %}

 ## Scaling objects in the 3D-panel: